COneal81/COneal81.github.io/_posts/2019-04-20-fake_it_til_you_make_it.markdown

 Time for real data!
 Now that I had the gem working with fake data, I decided it was time to scrape for real data.
 As I would find  the css selectors, I would replace the fake data with the css selectors which contained the real data.
 All along, I was testing that my code was still working.
 Then I created a  Scraper class and moved the scrape methods from the Movie class and into the Scraper class.
 Again, I kept checking my code to see that it was still working.

-By using fake data in the beginning, it allowed my to build the structure of my code in the correct order.
-Once the structure was standing tall, I was able to convert the fake data to real data.
+By using fake data in the beginning, it allowed me to build the structure of my code in the correct order.
+Once the structure was standing tall, I was able to convert the fake data into real data.

 For me, coding is fun!
-It lets my imagination run wild with ideas of ways to better the web.
+It lets my imagination run wild with ideas and ways to better the web.
 I may not always know how to get the code that I want in the beginning, but I can fake the data until I make it real!